felixge/fgprof/README.md

 ## How it Works

-ggprof is implemented as a background goroutine the wakes up 99 times per second and calls `runtime.GoroutineProfile`.
+gprof is implemented as a background goroutine the wakes up 99 times per second and calls `runtime.GoroutineProfile`.
 This returns a list of all goroutines regardless of their current On/Off CPU scheduling status and their call stacks.

 This data is used to maintain an in-memory stack counter which gets converted to an output format understood by Brendan Gregg's [FlameGraph tool](https://github.com/brendangregg/FlameGraph) at the end of the profiling session.

 Hardcore Go/Systems developers might rightfully point out that real profilers [use signals](https://jvns.ca/blog/2017/12/17/how-do-ruby---python-profilers-work-/), and I agree.
 If time allows, I'd love to make gprof more robust or even contribute an improved version to the Go project itself.

-However, for the time being, ggprof is hopefully going to be more useful than the current tooling when it comes to debugging I/O + CPU intense programs.
+However, for the time being, gprof is hopefully going to be more useful than the current tooling when it comes to debugging I/O + CPU intense programs.

 ## Known Issues